 By Charmean Neithart, Houzz

 We start getting ready for back to school about a week before the first day of school.
-Every year brings new challenges, with schedule changes and routine adjustments, not to mention ever-evolving mask policies and COVID-19 safety protocol.
+Every year brings new challenges, with schedule changes and routine adjustments.
 The carefree vibe of summer means we need a transition time to ease back into the regimen of the school year.